 How old is the average car in New Zealand?

 If your car is in no serious need of repairs and, instead, is just starting to show its age, you may wonder about the best time to trade in.
 Based on your fellow Kiwis, you could be okay for a while longer.
-The average age of light passenger vehicles in New Zealand is 14.1 years old (based on 2019 data).
+The average age of light passenger vehicles in New Zealand is 14.1 years old (according to data from 2020).
 And over a third of vehicles are over 15 years old.
 So as long as your car is currently from the 2010s, there’s no pressure to change.

 In saying that, New Zealand’s average is well over the international standard.
 That includes our neighbours across the ditch, who have a national average of around 10 years.
 Our vehicles are also much older than the average in countries such as the USA and Canada.